Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: General formalism of Exact treatment

-The distribution in $p_{T}$ can be achieved using the Jacobian transformation.
-And in the final state, there are two types of inelastic heavy quarkonium photoproduction need to be distinguished: direct heavy quarkonium produced from the $\gamma$-$g$ fusion, annihilation and Compton scattering of partons; fragmentation heavy quarkonium produced through the final fragmentation of a parton.
-We will take into account all of these aspects.
+The distributions in $p_{T}$ and inelastic variable $z=(p_{H}\cdot p_{b})/(q\cdot p_{b})$ can be obtained using the Jacobian transformation.
+In the final state, we need to classify the two types of inelastic photoproductions.
+In the first type, direct heavy quarkonium produced from the $\gamma$-$g$ fusion, annihilation and Compton scattering of partons.
+In the second type, fragmentation heavy quarkonium produced through the final fragmentation of a parton.
+In the following, we will take into account all of these aspects.